-Digital program booklet
+Digital programme booklet

 Return to the Unknown – an exploration through text, dance, symphonic and electronic music

-07:30 pm Haus des Rundfunks
+19:30 Haus des Rundfunks

 Felix Mendelssohn Bartholdy